StepheeGee/reading-notes/201/class-01.md

 # Class One

-## Reading Notes
 10.23.23

-The key emphasis, of this assignment, is on understanding the core concepts and knowing how to locate examples within the text.
-Essentially, the goal of the assignment is to become proficient in efficient reading and comprehension.
+*The key emphasis, of this assignment, is on understanding the core concepts and knowing how to locate examples within the text.
+Essentially, the goal of the assignment is to become proficient in efficient reading and comprehension.*
 ![One](photos/one.jpg)

 ### Section I: Getting Started